 You can read more about Shopify on Collectiveray here.

 Pros: you can improve your social commerce functions on Facebook, Twitter, and Pinterest through the Shopify blog integration.
 If you already have a website, you can add Shopify buy buttons to a site in minutes.
 This way if you have a website or blog that is already generating traffic, you can add new ways to convert that traffic into revenue.
-Furthermore, Shopify has a number of tools to help you sync in-store and online store purchases.
+Furthermore, Shopify has several tools to help you sync in-store and online store purchases.
 Retail owners can manage their entire inventory in one place.

 Cons: Shopify is a proprietary system that requires you to pay monthly.
 If you stop paying years from now, you can lose your information.

-An open source ecommerce platform that works on multiple sales channels.
+An open-source eCommerce platform that works on multiple sales channels.
 Magento is great for visitors who use desktop, mobile, and tablet devices.